cloudwalk/brlc-monorepo/contracts/capybara-finance-v2/docs/description.md

     The `Revoked` status is not reversible for now.

-6. **Sub-Loan Operations**: Various operations can be performed on sub-loans.
+7. **Sub-Loan Operations**: Various operations can be performed on sub-loans.
 The purpose of an operation is defined by the operation kind.
 The following operation kinds are supported:
     - `Repayment`: repay a sub-loan partially or fully.
     - `Discount`: discount a sub-loan partially or fully.
     - `Revocation`: revoke the sub-loan.
     - `Freezing`: freeze the sub-loan.
     - `Unfreezing`: unfreeze the sub-loan.
-    - `UpToDueRemuneratoryRateSetting`: set the up to the due date remuneratory rate of the sub-loan.
+    - `PrimaryRateSetting`: set the primary rate of the sub-loan.
-    - `PostDueRemuneratoryRateSetting`: set the post the due date remuneratory rate of the sub-loan.
+    - `SecondaryRateSetting`: set the secondary rate of the sub-loan.
     - `MoratoryRateSetting`: set the moratory rate of the sub-loan.
     - `LateFeeRateSetting`: set the late fee rate of the sub-loan.
     - `ClawbackFeeRateSetting`: set the clawback fee rate of the sub-loan.
     - `DurationSetting`: set the duration of the sub-loan.

-7. **Operation IDs**: Each operation has an ID within a sub-loan.
+8. **Operation IDs**: Each operation has an ID within a sub-loan.
 Operation IDs are `uint16` values from 1 to 65535.
 The zero ID (`0`) means `no operation`.

-8. **Operation Ordering**: Operations can be added chronologically, inserted into past history, or scheduled for future execution.
+9. **Operation Ordering**: Operations can be added chronologically, inserted into past history, or scheduled for future execution.
 They can also be discarded (future ones) or revoked (past ones), enabling complex loan modification scenarios.
 Operation-related actions include:
     - Adding: add an operation to the sub-loan list without processing the sub-loan.
     - Submitting: add an operation to the list and process the sub-loan immediately.
     - Canceling: remove an operation from the list without processing the sub-loan.
     - Voiding: remove an operation from the list and reprocess the sub-loan.

-9. **Operation States**:
+10. **Operation States**:
     - Nonexistent = 0: Operation does not exist (default).
     - Pending = 1: Operation is created but not yet applied.
     - Applied = 2: Operation has been successfully applied to the sub-loan.